 In conclusion, robot-assisted resection for esophageal cancer is feasible, but a real benefit has not yet been demonstrated due to the limited.
 The limitations and disadvantages of the robot have been and will continue to being overcome by new softwares and technologies, and there is consistent evidences that robotic assistance is here to stay (58) but the careful review of the current available literature shows that there are no data to support actual advantage of robotic-assisted over standard minimally invasive esophagectomy (59).

 Provenance and Peer Review: This article was commissioned by the Guest Editors (Fernando A. M. Herbella, Rafael M. Laurino Neto, and Rafael C. Katayama) for the series “How Can We Improve Outcomes for Esophageal Cancer?” published in Annals of Esophagus.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+The article has undergone external peer review.

-Conflicts of Interest: The series “How Can We Improve Outcomes for Esophageal Cancer?” was commissioned by the editorial office without any funding or sponsorship.
+Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/aoe.2020.02.03).
+The series “How Can We Improve Outcomes for Esophageal Cancer?” was commissioned by the editorial office without any funding or sponsorship.
 The authors have no other conflicts of interest to declare.